ENGLAND FAST FACTS

 National Day: April 23

 England is a country belonging to the United Kingdom.
 The first inhabitants of England were traced back to the Upper Paleolithic Period.
 At the turn of the 18th century, England saw the rise of the Industrial Revolution making the country one of the first industrialized countries in the world.
 If you travel to England, you will be able to bear witness to a host of attractions spanning historical, cultural and natural sights.

 The terrain in England is mostly hilly and comes with several plains, particularly in the southern and central parts.
 London, the capital city of England, is the largest metropolitan area in the country.
-The over 53 million population in England comprises up to 84% of the entire population in United Kingdom.
+The over 53 million population in England comprises up to 84% of the entire population in the United Kingdom.

 Visa Required: EU nationals can travel to England visa-free.
-Citizens from some other countries can travel to England without visa for up to 6 months.
-For holiday working visa, you can apply if you are aged 18-30 and you have at least £1600 in your bank account.
+Citizens from some other countries can travel to England without a visa for up to 6 months.
+For a holiday working visa, you can apply if you are aged 18-30 and you have at least £1600 in your bank account.

 International Driver’s License Accepted?
-You can use foreign-issued driver’s license to drive in England for a limited time period.
+You can use a foreign-issued driver’s license to drive in England for a limited time period.

 Electrical Adapters: In England, they use 230 volts of electricity at a frequency of 50 Hertz.

 Rail Travel: If you want to travel to England and explore its various regions, traveling via train is one of the most reliable and convenient way to travel.
 However, it can be more expensive than coaches.
 Nonetheless, the rail system in England is efficient so you can expect a comfortable ride.

 Car Travel: England has an extensive network of roads and toll way systems.
 Hence, driving around via car or renting your own car is a recommended way to see as many sights as possible, especially those that are located outside of the city center.
 It will be an easy and comfortable experience for you.